oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 the provided values.
 Providing such properties effectively imposes "post-conditions" that must be met for the request to succeed.

+Otherwise, clients SHOULD omit non-insertable properties from the request body.

 Non-insertable properties include (and are not limited to)

 - dependent properties that are tied to non-key properties of the principal entity through a referential constraint [OData-CSDL, section 8.5](#ODataCSDL) (informally: "denormalized" properties),